-This may not seem like a marketing strategy, and, according to Kantar’s research, almost 80% of consumers believe employee health should be a key priority for companies, with many emphasizing the ability for flexible work.
+This may not seem like a marketing strategy, but according to Kantar’s research, almost 80% of consumers believe employee health should be a key priority for companies, with many emphasizing the ability for flexible work.
 A further 45% of consumers want to see brands’ plans to protect their services and products.
-Making a genuine effort to preserve your products and protect your employees will go a long way in showing that you are a trustworthy and honest company in this tumultuous time.
+Making a genuine effort to preserve your products and protect your employees during the pandemic will go a long way in showing that you are a trustworthy and honest company in this tumultuous time.

-2. Continue to cultivate relationships, but pivot.
+2. Continue to cultivate marketing relationships, but pivot to meet pandemic needs.

 Yes, you should keep talking to your consumers.
 If the onslaught of emails you’re receiving from every brand you’ve interacted with in the last five years is an indication of anything, it’s that we’re all looking to build some kind of human connection.
 This is the relationship era of marketing; we’re trying to make connections with people.
-But with many cities in the US under strict stay-at-home and social distancing orders, your marketing dollars may have to shift away from investments in trade shows and out-of-home into more SEM and social spending to make and maintain those crucial connections.
+But with the pandemic leaving many cities in the US under strict stay-at-home and social distancing orders, your marketing dollars may have to shift away from investments in trade shows and out-of-home into more SEM and social spending to make and maintain those crucial connections.

 3. Know that this, too, shall pass, so think in the long-term.